kataw/kataw/test/__snapshot__/parser/expressions/object-expression/destruct_to_keyword_with_destruct.md

             "error": "The left-hand side of an assignment expression must be a variable or a property access", "start": 12,
             "end": 14
-        },
-        {
-            "kind": 2,
-            "source": 2,
-            "code": 24,
-            "error": "The left-hand side of an assignment expression must be a variable or a property access", "start": 17,
-            "end": 19
         }
     ],
     "start": 0,